5 beautiful butterfly parks in the Netherlands

 The Vlinder Vallei (Butterfly Valley) at Orchideeën Hoeve is the biggest butterfly garden in the whole of Europe!
 That’s right, here in the little country that is the Netherlands.
 In this garden you’ll be able to see more than 2.000 butterflies flapping their wings.

-The butterfly park has its own nursery where it cultivates a few tropical butterflies; however, it also imports more than 55 kinds of tropical butterfly from Costa Rica and the Philippines weekly.
+The butterfly park has its own nursery where it cultivates a few tropical butterflies; however, it also imports more than 55 kinds of tropical butterflies from Costa Rica and the Philippines weekly.
 These are sent to the Orchideeën Hoeve by post in their pupae form.
 It only takes a couple of days (up to 10) in the hatchery before the cocoons burst open and the butterflies take their first flight.

 4. Vlinders aan de Vliet - Leidschendam